 I’m A Seller – What Are My Responsibilities?

-So, let’s break down the steps you’d need to take to ensure compliance with the FTA and other relevant laws.
+Below is a straightforward breakdown of steps you should take to ensure compliance with the FTA and other relevant legislation:

 Country of Origin Claims